The TactiForma set contains two spur wheel tools:

 Detailed description of the spur wheel tool

 The wheels in the set have 12 and 20 teeth respectively.
 The body of the spur wheel is a circle with eight finger fitters around the outside.
 The body width is about six millimetres.
 From this inside circle the ‘negative’ teeth are pointing towards the centre.
 After tracing the inner contour, the spaces between the teeth are in fact the positive teeth around the outside of the spur wheel.
-Pushpin markers are located in the top surface of the body.
+Pushpin markers are located on the top surface of the body.

 Remarks

 There are different types of spur wheels for various applications.
 Although it looks like any number of teeth can be placed around a circle, this is not the case.
-The TactiForma spur wheels represent the mechanical properties with which the force from one wheel on to the other is maximised.
-When the two wheels are interlinked, their teeth always have a point of contact under an angle of 90 degrees while rotating.
+The TactiForma spur wheels represent the mechanical properties with which the force from one wheel onto the other is maximised.
+When the two wheels are interlinked, their teeth always have a point of contact at an angle of 90 degrees while rotating.
 This gives an impression of how delicate spur wheel systems are in mechanics.

 Spur wheel tool manual